Global Thinkers Forum

 11. How can I become a Mentee?

 Write a cover letter explaining what you would like to achieve by our mentoring programmes.
 In your letter you have to show a clear understanding of your motivation to be mentored.
 You can send it directly to firstname.lastname@example.org indicating 'Mentee Application' and the mentoring programme you are applying for in the title or use the link above to 'Apply now' and someone from the Global Thinkers Forum team will be in touch with you.
-Applications for the 2018 “Athena” programme will open on February.
+Applications for the 2018 “Athena” programme will open in January.

 Applications for the 2018 “Telemachus” programme are now open.